Viewed 13326 times

-Mung bean, is the seed of Vigna radiata which is native to India.
-The green gram beans are small, ovoid in shape, and green in color.
-They are generally eaten either whole (with or without skins) or as bean sprouts, or used to make the dessert "green bean soup".
-The starch of mung beans is also extracted from them to make jellies and "transparent/cellophane" noodles
+Moong bean is the seed of Vigna radiate, which is native to India.
+The beans are small, ovoid in shape, and green in colour.
+They are generally eaten either whole (with or without skins) or as bean sprouts, either in raw, soaked or boiled form.
+Moong beans are used to make salads, soups, subzis, and other delicious dishes.
+The starch of moong beans is also extracted from them to make jellies and transparent/cellophane noodles.

 How to select

-You can use two cups of water per cup of lentils.
-These proportions are based on cooking with the pot cover on.
-This way, it will cook a little faster, use less energy, and perhaps retain more vitamins.
-Pressure cook the soaked green gram with or without salt in boiling water and boil for 10-15 minutes to get boiled moong.
-Bring the concoction to a boil, then turn the down the flame to medium-low.
+As the name suggests, this refers to moong that has been boiled.
+You can use two cups of water per cup of moong and cook in a pot with the cover on.
+This way, it will cook a little faster, use less energy, and perhaps retain more vitamins than open cooking.
+A faster way is to pressure-cook the soaked moong with or without salt in boiling water for 10-15 minutes.
+Bring the concoction to a boil; then turn down the flame to medium-low.
 If it gets too thick, add more water.
 The beans are cooked when they burst and the water turns syrupy.
 At this point, you may add spices, vegetables or even boiled rice as per your preference and recipe requirements.

-• Whole moong dal can be soaked in water and the paste used to prepare moon dal dosa or uttappams.
+• Whole moong dal can be soaked in water and the paste used to prepare moong dal dosa or uttappams.

-· Split green gram like other lentils and pulses are good source of protein and dietary fibre.
+• Moong, like other lentils and pulses, is a good source of protein and dietary fibre.

 • It is low in fat and rich in B complex vitamins, calcium and potassium.